liangzheng816/OfficeDocs-SharePoint/migration/SPMT-settings.md

 ## Proxy connections

 Proxy connections aren't supported for either SharePoint or file share migrations.
 By default, SPMT doesn't use system proxy credentials and web requests fail if a proxy server is configured.
-You may drr "SharePoint sign in fail" or "can't load document library" errors, as examples.
+You may see "SharePoint sign in fail" or "can't load document library" errors, as examples.
 However, you can modify the SPMT app config file to follow your system proxy settings.

 ### Update proxy